 4. Curate Your Artwork.

 Often, more than one image is allowed to be sent to the competition.
-Make sure you carefully curate which series of images you are going to submit to the art competition.
-If one or more images do not belong to the series, it will confuse the jury.
-So don’t try to send various artworks to show your range.
+Make sure you carefully curate your images that you are going to submit to the art competition.
+If one or more artworks do not relate, it may confuse the jury.
+Avoid sending a broad variety of your artworks to show your range.
 Make sure you’re consistent and not confusing.

 5. Name Your Files.

-The best way to name the images of your artwork is to include your name, the artwork title, and mention a medium.
+The best way to name the images of your artworks is to include your name, the artwork title, and the medium.
+You can also include the date and price if your work is for sale.

 6. Understand Technical Requirements.

-Send the files which comply with the size, resolution, dimension, or whatever the requirements are.
-Work on your images to edit or transform them before you send them to the competition.
-In order to do this, you don’t necessarily need the expensive Photoshop.
+Upload the images in accordance with size, resolution, and dimension requirements.
+Edit your files before you send them to the competition.
+In order to do this, you don’t necessarily need to have the expensive Photoshop.
 There are various other softwares available to help you work with your images.
 For instance, the simple Preview on your Mac provides you with the basic editing tools.

 7. Include Your Artist Statement.

-Often, the submission forms suggest the line “Additional Comments”, or “Details”.
+Often, a submission form suggests has a line “Additional Comments”, or “Details”.
 If including your artist statement is not an obligatory requirement, use the field for comments to include an excerpt from your Artist Statement, better up to 250 words.
 The description of your artwork is always helpful, too.

 As you see, before entering the art competition you should do some ‘homework’.
 It may seem boring but at the end it helps the jury understand your art better.
-Remember that the jury members cannot visit your studio to enjoy and evaluate your artwork.
-There is no second chance to make a first impression.
+Remember that the jurors cannot visit your studio to enjoy your artwork in person before selecting it as a finalist or a winner.
+There is no second chance to make the first impression.
 So here we go with a ‘bonus’ tip #8: send the best images of your artwork.
 If you cannot invest in a professional photo shoot, take pictures of your art at the best angle and with the most flattering light, when the details and colors are seen clearly.
 Support your entry with the concise description or statement.
 It does increase your chances to get noticed and win the art competition. // Natalie Burlutskaya, curator